Jerome Choquette, Quebec justice minister during October crisis, dies at 89

-Former Quebec minister Jerome Choquette has died at the age of 89.
+Former Quebec justice minister Jerome Choquette, who helped navigate the province through the October Crisis, has died at the age of 89.

-His former press secretary Jean-Claude Gobe says Choquette died Friday in Montreal after a long illness.
+His former press secretary Jean-Claude Gobe said Choquette died Friday in Montreal after a long illness.

+Gobe described his friend as a "political giant" who helped to shape modern Quebec.

+"He was a humanist, a man who wanted to help people and who wasn't guided by partisan lines or narrow-mindedness," he said in a phone interview.

-Choquette was known for his role during the 1970 October crisis, when he served as justice minister under premier Robert Bourassa.
+Choquette was known for his role during the 1970 October crisis, when he served as justice minister under then-premier Robert Bourassa.

 In that role, he held the first government news conference after the abduction of British diplomat James Cross.